DynamicDevices/mcp-remote-testing/PUBLISHING.md

 # Publishing Guide

-This guide explains how to package and publish `lab-testing` to PyPI.
+This guide explains how to package and publish `ai-lab-testing` to PyPI.

 ## ⚠️ Alpha Quality Notice